Machine learning memory kernels as closure for non-Markovian stochastic processes: GLE for time series

-In order to test the statistical properties ot $T_a$, we adopted some qualitative and quantitative tests.
-Fig.~\ref{fig:supp:temp}(a) shows the QQ (quantile-quantile) plot, which compares the data distribution against the normal one for each quantile.
-It emerges that the time series data are well approximated by a normal distribution, especially in the theoretical quantile range $-3<Q<3$.
-Some tail effects are visible, but the overall agreement is quantitatively verified by the R-squared test, which gives a value $R^2= 0.9955$.
+To test the statistical properties ot $T_a$, we adopted the following tests.
+First, we employ the Q–Q (quantile-quantile) plot which compares two distributions by plotting their quantiles against each other.
+Quantiles are defined as sets of values of a stochastic variable splitting a distribution into an arbitrary number of intervals with identical probability.
+Figure~\ref{fig:supp:temp}(a) shows the QQ (quantile-quantile) plot which compares the data cumulative distribution against the normal theoretical cumulative distribution for each quantile.
+The red straight line represents the case in which the distribution of the data is exactly normal.
+Evidently, the time series data are well approximated by a normal distribution, especially in the theoretical quantile range $-3<Q<3$.
+Some tail effects are visible, but the overall agreement is quantitatively verified by the $R$-squared test which gives a value $R^2= 0.9955$.

-In order to test the stationarity of mean variance, and time correlations, we split the data in 5 windows.
-Fig.~\ref{fig:supp:temp}(b) shows that, assuming the stationarity of the series, we commit maximum errors for mean and standard deviation of $ 0.0183$ and $ 0.0430$, respectively.
-Moreover, as reported in Fig.~\ref{fig:supp:temp}(c), the maximum standard error between the windows time correlation and their mean is $ 0.0246$.
+To test now the stationarity of mean variance, and time correlations, we split the data in 5 windows.
+Figure~\ref{fig:supp:temp}(b) shows that, assuming the observable of interest $T_a(t)$ is stationary, the maximum errors for the mean and standard deviation are $0.0183$ and $0.0430$, respectively.
+Moreover, as reported in Fig.~\ref{fig:supp:temp}(c), the maximum standard error between the time correlation for each window and their mean is $0.0246$.

-In order to test the stationarity of the modified time series, also the augmented Dickey–Fuller (ADF) test is adopted\cite{Dickey1979}.
-ADF test is useful to establish if a unit root is present in the stochastic data series.
+Finally, to test the stationarity of the modified time series, the augmented Dickey–Fuller (ADF) test is adopted.
+The est is useful to establish if a unit root is present in the stochastic data series.
 Specifically, the null hypothesis of a unit root is rejected in favor of the stationary alternative if the test statistic is more negative than some critical values.
-The results of the ADF test reported in Table~\ref{table:ADF_temp} allows us to reject the unit root hypothesis with a probability higher than $99\%$.
+The results of ADF reported in Table~\ref{table:ADF_temp} allows us to reject the unit root hypothesis with a probability higher than $99\%$.

-\subsection{Case 2: Nikkei index}
+\paragraph*{Case 2: Nikkei index}